 WPForms has three confirmation types to choose from:

 - Message.
 This is the default confirmation type in WPForms.
 When a site visitor subscribes, a simple message confirmation will appear letting them know their form was processed.
-Look here for some great success messages to help boost customer happiness.

 - Show Page.
 This confirmation type will take site visitors to a specific web page on your site thanking them for subscribing.
 For help doing this, check out our tutorial on redirecting customers to a thank you page.
-In addition, be sure to check out our article on creating effective Thank You pages for boosting customer loyalty.

 - Go to URL (Redirect).
 This option is used when you want to send site visitors to a different website.

 Go ahead and use the dropdown to change the confirmation type.

 Now you’re ready to add your GetResponse form to your website.

 Now let’s publish your GetResponse form in WordPress.

 WPForms allows you to add your forms to many locations on your website, including: